24ERIC/Project_Journey/docs/1-Introduction to Ethical Hacking, Ethics, and Legality.md

 # 1-Introduction to Ethical Hacking, Ethics, and Legality

-- ## Understand ethical hacking terminologyÛÛ
+- ## Understand ethical hacking terminology
     -
     -

-- ## Define the job role of an ethical hackerÛÛ
+- ## Define the job role of an ethical hacker
     -
     -